posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 ---

 The Context design in Go is beautiful and powerful.
-As all things, it can also be improved.
+But like all things, it also can be improved.
-In this post I will present the main problems I currently see in the context system, a backward compatible solution to those problems, and a proof of concept library that implements a demo of the solution.
+In this post I will present the major problems I currently see in the context system, a backward compatible solution to those problems, and a proof of concept library that implements a demo of the solution.
-Hopefully, I could convince that this change is necessary and can improve the user experience in the Go language.
+Hopefully, you'll be convinced that this change is necessary and can improve the user experience in the Go language.

-I think that the problems I raise in this post are painful to a lot of Go programmers, and I could only hope that this post will result in an effort towards a solution, or an inspiration for a better solution.
+I think that the problems I raise here are painful to a lot of Go programmers, and I could only hope that this post will result in an effort towards a solution, or be an inspiration for a better solution.

 ## Problem Statement